amalto/platform6-service-typescript/README.md

 It should launch a server on the port `8000` then deploy the service __demo.typescript__ on Platform 6.

-An entry menu _TypeScript_ should appear in the menu of the [Platform 6 portal].
+An entry menu _TypeScript_ should appear in the menu of the _Portal_.

 When you click on it, it should make a request to the endpoint `GET /api/${VERSION}/demo.typescript/portal`.
 This endpoint returns the client's bundled JavaScript file `ServiceConfiguration.bundle.js` that you built [at the previous step](#build-the-user-interface) as well as the data needed to initialize the service.